Job Interview Tips

 - For most positions men can wear a nice suit, women can wear a suit or skirt and blouse.
 Keep accessories to a minimum.

 - Be sure your clothing is clean and without wrinkles.

 - If you don't have anything to wear borrow it or run out and buy it, you are investing in your future.

-- Turn off your cellphone, how unprofessional it is to get a call when you are driving your point home.
+- Turn off your cellphone, it's unprofessional to get a call while your future boss is in the middle of talking.